akimilabs/web/README.md

 # Akimilabs Public Website

-This is a very basic sample application repository that can be built and deployed on [OpenShift](https://www.openshift.com) using the [Nginx HTTP server and a reverse proxy builder image](https://github.com/sclorg/nginx-container).
+This is a repository that can be built and deployed on [OpenShift](https://www.openshift.com) using the [Nginx HTTP server and a reverse proxy builder image](https://github.com/sclorg/nginx-container).

 The application serves a single static html page via nginx.